redis/redis-doc/commands/command.md

 Also see `COMMAND GETKEYS` for getting your Redis server tell you where keys are in any given command.

-Starting from redis 7.0 clients can use the `key-specs` section in the additional information section in order to deduce key positions.
+Starting from Redis 7.0, clients can use the `key-specs` section in the additional information section in order to deduce key positions.
 The only two commands which still require using `COMMAND GETKEYS` are `SORT` and `MIGRATE` (assuming the client can parse and uses the `key-specs` section).

 For more information please check the [key-specs page][tr].